dayne/dayne.github.com/_posts/2020-03-12-the_time_is_now.md

 sudo install htpdate
 sudo htpdate google.com
 ```

 You could set the Pi up to auto-run htpdate google.com after every reboot and every hour or so using a cronjob or something

+Bonus to htpdate approach is you can do your time sync via HTTPS meaning your time synchronization is fully encrypted and therefor more difficult to do cyber sniffing or attacks against.... but that isn't really a serious risk issue to worry about in most contexts.

+What I really wish you could do is add htpdate as a fallback when the ntpdate pool fails.

 ### What happens if you don't have Internet readily available?